catseye/tideay/README.markdown

     when it's done.
 This would also let you run commands which require a password to be entered.
-*   Key combination to select URL under cursor (double/triple-clicking doesn't cut it) and (further key combination to?) open it using the default browser.
+*   Key combination to select URL under cursor (double/triple-clicking doesn't cut it; Ctrl+clicking might) and (further key combination to?) open it using the default browser.
 *   Should destructive rewriting be the inverse map of productive?
 If `''` is a special case in the map then this could work, because `''` rewrites to four spaces.